SOMALIA SOMALILAND

 Travel itinerary

-Morning: travel to Mogadishu airport for the flight to Kismayo, the largest city in southern Somalia.
-The regions surrounding Kismayo are known for Al-Shabaab militia training camps and are off-limits to travelers, but today it is possible to visit the city in relative safety.
-Travel a few km north of Kismayo to visit the ancient village of Goobweyn, located on the edge of the Kismayo National Park at the mouth of the Jubba River, whose silty waters give life to a lush and verdant oasis of coconut palms where goats, flamingos, and camels find refuge and sustenance
+Morning: Transfer to Mogadishu airport for the flight to Kismayo, the largest city in southern Somalia.
+The regions surrounding Kismayo have long been associated with instability and remain largely inaccessible to independent travelers.
+Today, however, it is possible to visit the city under controlled conditions.
+Continuation a few kilometers north of Kismayo towards the ancient village of Goobweyn, located at the edge of Kismayo National Park, where the Jubba River meets the Indian Ocean.
+Its silty waters nourish a lush oasis of coconut palms, home to goats, flamingos, and camels that find refuge among the wetlands and coastal vegetation.

-Morning: early wake-up and transfer to the beaches of Kismayo to admire the sunrise over the Indian Ocean.
-If the flight schedule allows, a visit to the Kismayo fish market, where marine species of all kinds are sold, from hammerhead sharks to turtles.
-Transfer to the airport and domestic flight to Mogadishu
+Morning: Early wake-up and transfer to the beaches of Kismayo to watch the sunrise over the Indian Ocean.
+If flight schedules permit, visit to the Kismayo fish market, where an extraordinary variety of marine species is traded, from hammerhead sharks to sea turtles.
+Transfer to the airport and domestic flight to Mogadishu.

-Morning: early in the morning, witness the spectacle of the Mogadishu fish market: in the beautiful and decadent setting of the old city district of Hamar Weyne, a stone’s throw from the medieval mosque and the Italian lighthouse, a frenetic whirl of fishermen maneuver through the maze of the port carrying huge swordfish, sharks, and other large pelagic species on their shoulders, creating one of the most fascinating markets in Africa.
-Visit to the Secondo Lido beach surrounded by the ramparts of the Italian lighthouse, built in 1912 and still a symbol of the city today
+Morning: Early morning visit to the Mogadishu fish market.
+In the atmospheric yet weathered setting of the old Hamar Weyne district, just steps from the medieval mosque and the historic Italian lighthouse, fishermen move through the harbor carrying swordfish, sharks, and other large pelagic species on their shoulders, creating one of the most striking market scenes in Africa.
+Continuation to Secondo Lido Beach, overlooked by the remains of the Italian lighthouse, built in 1912 and still one of the city’s enduring landmarks.

-Morning: transfer to Mogadishu for the flight to Hargeisa, the capital of Somaliland.
-An unrecognized independent state since 1991, having separated from Somalia following the civil war, Somaliland occupies the northern part of the Horn of Africa, facing the Gulf of Aden.
-Unlike chaotic Somalia, Somaliland has stable and democratic institutions and is safely open to travelers
+Morning: Transfer to Mogadishu airport for the flight to Hargeisa, the capital of Somaliland.
+A self-declared independent state since 1991, Somaliland occupies the northwestern part of the Horn of Africa, along the Gulf of Aden.
+While still internationally unrecognized, it has developed relatively stable institutions and has become increasingly accessible to travelers in recent years.

-Evening: dinner and evening in Hargeisa, with traditional Somaliland music and songs
+Evening: Dinner and overnight stay in Hargeisa, accompanied by traditional Somaliland music and performances.

 Choose when to depart